nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. Edit current list of tags attached to the member/event
 4. Delete specific tags from the current list of tags attached to the member/event

+### Allow users to create/edit event with name containing non-alphanumeric characters
+**Current Implementation**:
+* **Current Issue**: Event name only accepts alphanumeric characters and restricts the user from entering special characters into the event name, which should be allowed as event names can contain special characters.
+* **Example**: The user wants to create a new event named "Raffles Hall's Musical Production" and the user enters `createEvent n/Raffles Hall's Musical Production l/Raffles Hall d/2023-09-19` but the message "Names should only contain alphanumeric characters and spaces, and it should not be blank" is shown to the user instead of accepting it as a valid event.
+This is due to the presence of the special character `'` in the event name.

+**Proposed solution:**

+We propose to allow the `createEvent` and `editEvent` commands to accept special characters in the event name and not to be restricted to just alphanumeric characters.

 --------------------------------------------------------------------------------------------------------------------